DIY Modular High-Vacuum System

 Construction of Primary Chamber

 With a functional vacuum system tested and working, the construction of a proper high vacuum chamber could begin.
 With the turbo pump adapter having a ISO160 flange, it made the most sense to build something to directly attach to this.
-This resulted in the most cost effective solution being the purchasing of a stainless steel ISO160 Tee.
-This choice was not only cost effective, but also came with two full ISO160 flanges for future expansion.
-However, this tee's ability to add feedthroughs was quickly outgrown.
-This was remedied by cutting into the tee and welding in KF25 and KF50 stubs.
-The end result is an ISO160 tee with two free ISO160 flanges, two KF25 flanges, and two KF50 flanges.
+The most cost effective solution to this was to buy an ISO160 tee.
+This part could be found cheaply from overseas sellers and featured two full ISO160 flanges for future expansion.
+Unfortunately the lack of potential ports quickly became a limiting factor.

 With a functional vacuum system tested and working, the construction of a proper high vacuum chamber could begin.
 With the turbo pump adapter having a ISO160 flange, it made the most sense to build something to directly attach to this.
-This resulted in the most cost effective solution being the purchasing of a stainless steel ISO160 Tee.
-This choice was not only cost effective, but also came with two full ISO160 flanges for future expansion.
-However, this tee's ability to add feedthroughs was quickly outgrown.
-This was remedied by cutting into the tee and welding in KF25 and KF50 stubs.
-The end result is an ISO160 tee with two free ISO160 flanges, two KF25 flanges, and two KF50 flanges.
+The most cost effective solution to this was to buy an ISO160 tee.
+This part could be found cheaply from overseas sellers and featured two full ISO160 flanges for future expansion.
+Unfortunately the lack of potential ports quickly became a limiting factor.

 With the bulk construction complete, the chamber was ready to be used.
 However, it is nearly impossible to use a chamber without numerous feedthroughs.
 With most commercial feedthroughs costing >$100, my only option was to learn to make them myself.
 This topic is discussed in the below section